February 5-9: No Bus 58

 National Ballpark Museum: This is a fun, small place in the middle of downtown for the sports lover.
 Since the World Series has ended, maybe some of you are like me and could handle a little more baseball.
 Check out this fun place and learn more about the sport.

 I tried to share with you a few of the lesser known museums that have wonderful historical information to explore.
-Colorado is a rich state full of culture, history and pride.
+Colorado is a rich state full of culture and history.
 I hope you and your family are able to take this year in 4th grade to enrich your knowledge and appreciation of our beautiful state.

 Rocky Mountain National Park: This is a beautiful National Park.
 Try out your new free park pass here.
 Note that for September - Oct 10th there is a timed entry into the park.
 This means that you have to sign up ahead of time to enter the park.
-This is to help control the population.
 Many people love to visit this park in September to see the autumn colors and elk.
 Sign up early and make sure to have your child try the Junior Ranger program.
+It's a lot of fun and educational too!

 Littleton Historical Museum: This is a small free museum, close by, that features the local history of Littleton from the late 1800's -early 1900's.
-On October 8th they are having a Harvest Festival with games, pumpkins and other events from 10-3.
-This is a wonderful museum and fun to visit anytime!
+They have live animals and historical events throughout the year.

 Chatfield Farms Botanical Gardens: This is a beautiful garden with a historical farm that is also close by to Highlands Ranch.
 Throughout the year there are also wonderful events held here.
 Check out the link below about the corn maze.

 Western Welcome Week : This is an historical celebration of Littleton, CO, just 5 minutes north of Highlands Ranch.
 It is a really fun week.
 It begins this weekend and continues through next week.
-Don't miss Hawkquest at the Carson Nature Center on Tuesday night or the town parade next Saturday.
+Don't miss Hawkquest at the Carson Nature Center on Tuesday night or the duck race on Sunday.
+It should be a lot of fun!

 Colorado Journey: This is a local mini golf place that highlights fun historical places and/or events in Colorado.
 It is a lot of fun and you can get a lot of good ideas for places to visit throughout Colorado.